 Steve’s injuries included facial fractures, skull fractures, a deep wound to his right hip and brain and lung injuries.
 Surgeons performed a craniectomy procedure to decrease brain swelling and a ventriculostomy procedure, during which they drilled a hole in Steve’s skull to reduce pressure.

 “The nurses were amazing at monitoring that pressure and tweaking it just right,” Beverly said.
 “They were so good at listening to me also.
 They accommodated me.
 They would pull my chair up beside Steve’s bed at night and let me tuck myself in and hold his hand.
 It’s just amazing how they made me feel like they wanted me in that room.
 That was great.
 They didn’t have to do that.”

 Steve was in University Hospital for more than two weeks but does not remember his stay.
 On Feb.
-9, he was discharged to Rusk Rehabilitation Center, where he stayed for two weeks and worked with speech, occupational and physical therapists to recover.
+9, he was discharged to Rusk Rehabilitation Hospital, an affiliate of Encompass Health and MU Health Care, where he stayed for two weeks and worked with speech, occupational and physical therapists to recover.

 Three months after the accident, Steve returned to work as the eastern district commissioner for Chariton County and a beef cattle farmer.
 Because Steve tires easily, family has pitched in to help with farming chores.
 Doctors expect that Steve’s energy level will return to normal by a year after the accident and he can return to working full days instead of half days.
 Steve continues to see trauma surgeon Stephen Barnes, MD, at a clinic for follow-up appointments and wound care for his right hip.